-To perform analyses of machine, building, and conveyor structures using the Finite Element Method (FEM), the professional responsible must evaluate the regulatory criteria that address the problem and the behavior of the computational model.
-This procedure is important so that the evaluation performed by the professional represents the actual behavior of the structure.
-Previously, one of Kot's directors, Rafael Brasil, posted on the company's blog introducing FEM.
-A quick read may remind you of some important details about the method!
-Click here and check it out.
+To perform analyses of machine structures, buildings, and conveyors using the Finite Element Method (FEM), the professional in charge must evaluate the regulatory criteria relevant to the problem and the behavior of the computational model.
+Furthermore, this procedure is important to ensure that the evaluation conducted by the professional accurately reflects the structure’s actual behavior.
+Previously, one of Kot’s directors, Rafael Brasil, posted an article on the company’s blog introducing the FEM.
+A quick read might refresh your memory on some important details about the method!
+Click here to check it out.

 This text presents the report of one of the engineers responsible for the Structural Assessment of Conveyors, described in the article: Succes story: Structural Assessment of Conveyors – Part 1.
 Here we will present the impacts that could have been generated in the result of a structural analysis if the boundary conditions had been assumed incorrectly.